Plutone11011/plutone11011.github.io/_posts/2025-02-19-clustering.markdown

 Notice how, in both cases, we use a dimensionality reduction technique, PCA, to plot the otherwise 4-dimensional Iris dataset in two dimensions.
 DBSCAN finds some points to be noisy, non-core, and two clusters, instead of the three that we gave to KMeans.

+# Conclusion
+Clustering is a core unsupervised learning task, KMeans and DBSCAN are two well-known methods in classic machine learning.
+There are other ways to cluster data, like using autoencoders or embeddings, however, for a smaller dataset like Iris, simpler methods are sufficient.